 Good for the environment and the company

-Bundesdruckerei is particularly committed to saving resources, not just energy, water and fuel, but also paper, ink and other materials.
+The Bundesdruckerei Group is particularly committed to saving resources, not just energy, water and fuel, but also paper, ink and other materials.
 That’s because we want to protect the climate.
 But we also have to reduce costs and work efficiently.
+At the same time, we take a holistic view of sustainability, focusing on our corporate responsibility in the areas of environment, social affairs and corporate governance.

 We have set ourselves some ambitious goals.
 We analyze our consumption, identify potential for savings and define the correct measures.
 The management systems we use check our approaches each year and also undergo annual audits conducted by external bodies.
-The following section contains four exemplary milestones and describes how we reached them.
+What’s more, we are particularly committed to supporting our employees in their personal development and offering them a family-friendly working environment.
+The next section presents six exemplary topics from our current report on the German Sustainability Code (2020).

 100 percent green electricity